JetBrains/intellij-platform-plugin-template/README.md

 ## Qodana integration

-To increase the project value, the IntelliJ Platform Plugin Template got integrated with [Qodana][docs:qodana], a code quality monitoring platform that allows you to check the condition of your implementation and find any possible problems that may require enhancing.
+To increase the project value, the IntelliJ Platform Plugin Template got integrated with [Qodana][jb:qodana], a code quality monitoring platform that allows you to check the condition of your implementation and find any possible problems that may require enhancing.

 Qodana brings into your CI/CD pipelines all the smart features you love in the JetBrains IDEs and generates an HTML report with the actual inspection status.

 Qodana inspections are accessible within the project on two levels:

-- using the [Qodana IntelliJ GitHub Action][docs:qodana-github-action], run automatically within the [Build](.github/workflows/build.yml) workflow,
+- using the [Qodana IntelliJ GitHub Action][jb:qodana-github-action], run automatically within the [Build](.github/workflows/build.yml) workflow,
 - with the [Gradle Qodana Plugin][gh:gradle-qodana-plugin], so you can use it on the local environment or any CI other than GitHub Actions.

 Qodana inspection is configured with the `qodana { ... }` section in the Gradle build file and [`qodana.yml`][file:qodana.yml] YAML configuration file.